QwenLM/Qwen2.5/docs/README.md

 You need to install the Python package `sphinx-intl` before starting.

-1. After updating the English documentation, run `make gettext`, and the pot files will be placed in the `build/gettext` directory.
+1. After updating the English documentation, run `make gettext`, and the pot files will be placed in the `build/gettext` directory. `make gettext` can be slow if the doc is long.

 2. Use the generated pot files to update the po files:
     ```bash